 - Prayers and Family activities for the Solemnity of the Holy Trinity (Catholic Website of the week-by the laptop computer)

-- Marriage Infographic///Two Fathers Who Raised Holy Men (Diocesan News and BEYOND)
+- Military Chaplain Embrace God's Call, "This is Where God Wants Me" ///Two Fathers Who Raised Holy Men (Diocesan News and BEYOND)

 - Prayer to Mary in the Holy Trinity (the Praying Hands)

 Receiving the Gospel, Serving God and Neighbor